 If you’re not interested in building out your own portfolio via stocks, you can have funds to help with some of the heavy lifting.
 Funds, such as mutual funds or exchange-traded funds (ETFs), can be thought of as big baskets of stocks (or other security types), packaged together.
 You could potentially buy one fund that invests in a large, representative sample of the market.

 Whether you decide to invest in funds or in individual stocks, you may want to seek out ways to do this at a low cost to you.
 Any time you’re paying a fee or transaction charge to buy into an investment, that fee is taking a chomp out of your potential returns.
-SoFi Invest offers free transactions on stocks and ETFs.
+SoFi Invest offers online stock trading with free transactions on stocks and ETFs.

 Investment Risk: Diversification can help reduce some investment risk.
 It cannot guarantee profit, or fully protect in a down market.